Bermuda: Climate

-Summertime heat index in Bermuda can be high, although mid-August temperatures rarely exceed 30 °C. The highest recorded temperature was 34 °C in August 1989.
+The summertime heat index in Bermuda can be high, although mid-August temperatures rarely exceed 30 °C. The highest recorded temperature was 34 °C in August 1989.
 The average annual temperature of the Atlantic Ocean around Bermuda is 22.8 °C, from 18.6 °C in February to 28.2 °C in August.

-Bermuda is in the hurricane belt.
-Along the Gulf Stream, it is often directly in the path of hurricanes recurving in the westerlies, although they usually begin to weaken as they approach Bermuda, whose small size means that direct landfalls of hurricanes are rare.
+Bermuda lies within the Main Development Region, and is often directly in the path of hurricanes recurving in the westerlies, although they usually begin to weaken as they approach Bermuda, whose small size means that direct hurricane-strength landfalls are rare.
 Hurricane Emily was the first to do so in three decades when it struck Bermuda without warning in 1987.
-The most recent hurricanes to cause significant damage to Bermuda were category 2 Hurricane Gonzalo on 18 October 2014 and category 3 Hurricane Nicole on 14 October 2016, both of which struck the island directly.
+The most recent hurricanes to cause significant damage to Bermuda were Category 2 Hurricane Gonzalo on 18 October 2014 and Category 3 Hurricane Nicole on 14 October 2016, both of which struck the island directly.
 Category 2 Hurricane Paulette directly hit the island in 2020.
 Before that, Hurricane Fabian on 5 September 2003 was the last major hurricane to hit Bermuda directly, with wind speeds of over 120 mph, category 3).
+The most recent tropical cyclone to directly hit the island was Hurricane Ernesto as a weakening Category 1 storm on 17 August 2024.

 With no rivers or freshwater lakes, the only source of fresh water is rainfall, which is collected on roofs and catchments (or drawn from underground lenses) and stored in tanks.
 Each dwelling usually has at least one of these tanks forming part of its foundation.
 The law requires that each household collect rainwater that is piped down from the roof of each house.
 Average monthly rainfall is highest in October, at over 6 in, and lowest in April and May.